FastV1per/Alien_DNA_tutorial/alien_dna/README.md

 [insert image here]

-The top line is a single-line description of the DNA sequence, followed by the sequence itself.

 * Q2.
 Does this file look right to you?
 What do you think these N mean?

 * Q3.
 Is this supposed to be a DNA sequence or a protein sequence?
 Why?